 Sanction Level What is it and what happens?
 Consequence S1 Concerning behaviour First verbal warning.
 Given by any member of staff for not meeting expectations in class/around the Academy such as: Incorrect equipment Disturbing the learning of others' Disorderly conduct between lessons/break/lunch Student will remain in lesson.
 If the behaviour is repeated it will be escalated to S2.
 Teachers may feel it appropriate to issue a breaktime detention at preferred time and venue before escalating to S2.
 S2 Problematic behaviour Second or more serious verbal warning.
 Given by any member of staff for not meeting expectations in class or around the Academy such as: Continually disturbing the learning of others Refusal to engage with their learning Repeated disorderly conduct between lessons/break/lunch despite first warning Failure to complete homework Missing essential equipment Recorded by the member of staff on SIMS along with reason, available on EduLink for parents to view within 24 hours.
-Student issued a yellow S2 slip the next day in tutor time and be expected to attend a 30 minute after school detention.
-The slip will state the time and place of the detention Students who receive a yellow slip are expected to go to detention independently.
+Student are expected to attend a 30 minute after school detention independently.
 Failure to attend this detention will result in S3 being logged which equates to a one-hour detention after school the next day.
 2 or more S2s in a day will result in an S3,1 hour detention after school.
-Failure to attend this detention will result in S3 being logged which equates to a one-hour detention after school.
-Failure to attend the next day.
-2 or more S2s in a day will result in an S3,1 hour detention after school.
+Failure to attend this detention will result in S3 being logged which equates to a one-hour detention after school the next day.
 S3 Serious behaviour Third or more serious warning/Incident of serious behaviour Student may be removed from the lesson by another member of staff (On Call) and sent to or placed in another room in the department in the first instance (Room Swaps), if decided appropriate by the class teacher.
-Given by any member of staff for not meeting expectations in class/around the Academy such as: Student will be issued an orange S3 slip the next day in tutor time and be expected to attend a 1 hour after school detention.
-The slip will state the time and place of the detention Students are expected to go to detention independently.
+Given by any member of staff for not meeting expectations in class/around the Academy such as: Student will be expected to attend a 1 hour after school detention.
+Students are expected to go to detention independently.
 Students who fail to attend will receive a 2- hour detention the following day and a member of the pastoral team will call home to inform parents/carers.
+Two or more S3s in the same day will lead to an automatic 2-hour detention with a middle leader the following day.